BioComputingUP/OSAI_ecosystem/README.md

 ## OSAI Ecosystem Components: Background and Purpose

-This list originates from an upcoming publication by members of the **ELIXIR Machine Learning Focus Group** found at: (TBC).
+This list originates from an upcoming publication by members of the **ELIXIR Machine Learning Focus Group**.
 It represents a collective effort to identify and map key components supporting the **OSAI Recommendations** within the life sciences.

-**Digital Object Identifier (DOI):** [*https://doi.org/10.5281/zenodo.15391274*](https://doi.org/10.5281/zenodo.15391274)
+**Digital Object Identifier (DOI):** TBC - upon preprint.

 The primary goal of this list is to serve as a dynamic, community-maintained inventory.
 It is explicitly **designed for reuse and adaptation**.
 We envision this list feeding into various resources, frameworks, and platforms, providing a long-term, accessible collection of OSAI ecosystem components.

 While the initial curation may align with specific OSAI principles or **OSAI Recommendations**, the structure allows the components listed here to be mapped or repurposed according to different sets of guidelines or perspectives.
-We acknowledge that there is no single, perfect set of **OSAI Recommendations**, and diverse global viewpoints exist.
-This list aims to support these varied efforts by providing a central, collaboratively curated foundation of relevant tools, data, models, and practices.
+We acknowledge that there is no single, perfect set of AI best practice recommendations, and diverse global viewpoints exist.
+This list aims to support these varied efforts by providing a central, collaboratively curated foundation of AI sharing relevant tools, resgistries, metadata, and practices.

 ---